Peace Cup quarterfinals

-The semi-final round is slated for June 28 while the final is due July 4.
+The semi-final round is slated for June 28 while the final is due July 4 on the occasion of the National Liberation Day.

 The eventual winners will represent Rwanda in the 2018 CAF Confederation Cup.